Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/force-distance-fit.png
     :width: 100%

     Power law model fitted on approach phase data for one experiment in the presence of [CP]=10nM, with the particular values found for the fit parameters.
 The vertical line represent the point at which the model diverges and the force goes to infinity, that is to say :math:`\delta`.
 The shaded region correspond to the distance at which the two bead would interpenetrates.
+Relaxation (orange) and retraction (blue) data are shown but not fitted.

 The approach phase data can be corrected for the distance offset :math:`\delta` and plot in a log-log scale allowing for a better appreciation of the fit result.
 The corrected distance is noted with  `c` indices :math:`d_c = d-
-\delta`
+\delta`.
+In the model the force tends to infinity at :math:`d_c = 0`.